mmollina/MAPpoly/cran-comments.md

 ## Re-submission of MAPpoly package

 This is a re-submission of MAPpoly package.
-This version (0.3.0), contains the following changes
+This version (0.3.2), contains the following changes

   - Added function find_blocks
-  - Added utility functions
+  - Added several utility functions
   - Update function filter_individuals
   - Update filtering graphics
   - Update some color schemes